FartCoin (FART) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FartCoin Historical Price

-According to the latest data gathered on FartCoin live price page, the current price of FartCoin is 0.005625USD.
+According to the latest data gathered on FartCoin live price page, the current price of FartCoin is 0.005423USD.
 The circulating supply of FartCoin(FART) is

 In the past 24 hours, FartCoin has shown a price movement of